kernaltrap8/WoR-Plus/README.md

 <br>
 (25/8/2023): EBOOT strings exported, CDN/dev CDN found (still up)
 <br>
-(7/9/2023): First alpha release of WoRmod.
+(7/9/2023): First alpha release of WoR+.
 <br>
 (15/9/2023): Debug menu offsets found.
 <br>
 (12/1/2024): SPRX backend complete.
-(25/10/23): WoRmod's 3 month anniversary!
+(25/10/23): WoR+'s 3 month anniversary!
 I am so happy with what this project has become, and im so excited for the next 3 months.
 # Mod ideas
 Bugfixes:
   - Fix star power math bug when in Quickplay+ Powers mode